gapato/livestreamer-curses/README.md

 Install using `pip install livestreamer-curses` which will provide the `livestreamer-curses` command

-To change the way to call `livestreamer`, use the configuration file (default: `~/.livestreamer-cursesrc`).
-See sample file for usage.
+To change the way to call `livestreamer`, use the configuration file (see `livestreamer-curses -h` for default location).
+See sample file for configuration options.

 ### Changelog

+* v1.4.0 (13 Nov.
+2014)
+   * Feature: Templatable command line

 * v1.3.0 (25 Sep.
 2014)
    * Feature: Follow XDG specification, *you need to move your old rc and .db files, use -h flag to see where*